We came up with this interface during a hackathon back in September 2017. Never would we have imagined it could possibly save lives.

 - it is much more convenient for customers, too.

-To understand why people still go to branch offices, we've invited a few key employees from a big slovak bank for an interview.
+To understand why people still go to branch offices, we've invited a few banking professionals for an interview.
 Together we identified these 4 hypothesis why customers don’t use self-service:

-- They are afraid they will go wrong and lose money.
+- They are afraid they will go wrong and lose money via online banking.

 - Their trust in employees at a branch is stronger than trust in technology.

-- They need to deposit cash or pay their bills.
+- They need to deposit cash or pay their physical bills.

 When designing the solution, we were divided into 3 teams, each looking at the issue from a different angle (functionality, usability and emotions).

-Together we created and discussed dozens of different ideas until we came up with the functional concept of the next-generation ATM.
+Together we created and discussed dozens of different ideas for the technology, functionality and interface until we came up with the concept of the next-generation ATM.
 Ladies and gentlemen, meet LB* ATM Beta!

 LB* ATM Beta